Effective Date: January 1, 2023

 We may use first party cookies on our Site, which are cookies placed by us to collect information about you or to personalize your experience on the Site.

 Cookies Used on this Site.
-The following describes the cookies we may use on our Site and the purpose for which they are used.
-Our Site sets the following cookies by default, but you can configure your browser settings to limit or exclude these cookies as described below.
+The following describes the specific cookies we may use on our Site and the purpose for which they are used.

 Cookie Settings.
-You can configure your browser settings to limit or exclude the use of these and other cookies, or to delete these and other cookies that have already been placed on your computer.
+Our Site sets cookies by default.
+But you can configure your browser settings to limit or exclude the use of these and other cookies, or to delete these and other cookies that have already been placed on your computer.

 However if you disable or delete certain cookies in your browser settings, you might not be able to access or use important functions or features of this Site.
 Cookie settings vary from one browser to another, so you may need to consult instructions for the particular third party provider of your browser for instructions.
 The links below provide you with information on how to manage and disable cookies on popular browsers: